-- Turning the driver's door key to the front of the vehicle (1) will lock all doors (including the back door) and fuel filler lid. - Turning the driver's door key one time to the rear of the vehicle (2) will unlock the driver's door.
-From that position, returning the key to neutral (where the key can only be removed and inserted) and turning it to the rear again within 5 seconds will unlock all doors and fuel filler lid.
+- Turning the driver's door key to the front of the vehicle 1 will lock all doors (including the lift gate) and fuel-filler door. - Turning the driver's door key one time to the rear of the vehicle (2) will unlock the driver's door.
+From that position, returning the key to neutral (where the key can only be removed and inserted) and turning it to the rear again within 5 seconds will unlock all doors and fuel-filler door.
 Unlock simulation can be changed.
 See the "4.
-Display screen, heater, air conditioner and audio system" section.
+Display screen, heater. air conditioner and audio system" section.